 Parents should know the parents of their teen’s friends.
 No parent should need to track down their kid.
 Sure, you can’t be with your adolescent 24/7, but staying in contact with other adults watching your kids is crucial.

-Having their full names, address, and phone number will make it easier to communicate in case a situation ever happens.
+Having their full names, addresses, and phone numbers will make it easier to communicate if a situation ever happens.

 10. Check-In With Your Kid